ezackr/BookBae/README.md

    - run "npm ci" to add the Jest testing setup.
    - run "npm test" to run tests.
    - Note: all tests run automatically when changes are pushed to branches/main via continuous integration, which is why testing in the local repository is optional.

+### Bug Tracking, Testing, and CI:
+      As briefly described above, the repository has implemented continuous integration to test commits/merges to the project.
+Pull requests and conflicts are resolved by other users (user who made pull request cannot also be the reviewer) to ensure all code is properly reviewed.
+See the optional testing sections above, and the testing portion of the living document, for further details regarding test types, build system, and more.
+The continuous integration uses GitHub Actions to catch any potential bugs within the code.
+In doing so, code is checked *immediately* before any further damage can be dealt.

+### Functional Use Cases:

+This section outlines which use cases described from the Living Document are operational in the current implementation.

+1. User wishes to connect with prospective dates using BookBae: NOT OPERATIONAL Although all the necessary components have been outlined, they are not fully linked and operational to meet the definition of the use case.

+2. User wishes to connect with new friends using BookBae: NOT OPERATIONAL Similarly to (1) the features have been established, but are not yet operational.

+3. User wants to browse profiles, not necessarily trying to find a match: SEMI-OPERATIONAL The app currently provides fake sample data when logging in, displaying how real matches will be viewed in the future.
+The implementation should occur easily and quickly after the necessary endpoints are established in the database.

+4. User wants to start a conversation with a match: NOT OPERATIONAL The messaging screen has been outlined, with established endpoints in the backend, but it has not yet been linked to its corresponding frontend components.

+5. User wants to explore the app to see if they might like it: OPERATIONAL Onboarding process is fully implemented, allowing user to design their profiles and explore the various screens within the app.